INNO-VEG

 Main Achievements

-In addition to the field experimental work, the project has also set up a cross border innovation network to facilitate innovation between the precision farming/sensor technology industry, research organisations and the field vegetable and potato crop sectors.
-The INNO-VEG innovation network was launched in October 2019 at a meeting on smart farming at the Rusthoeve Research Centre in Colijnsplaat, Netherlands.
-Online networking events were hosted by ADAS and Delphy in 2020; the events attracted an international audience.
-A recording of the events is available in the videos section of the project website.
+The ‘Protocol’ and ‘Framework’ documents provide a valuable resource for farmers and advisers who want to set up their own experiments.
+In addition to the field experimental work, the project also set up a cross border innovation network to facilitate innovation between the precision farming/sensor technology industry, research organisations and the field vegetable and potato crop sectors.
+Field demonstration and networking events were hosted by all project partners throughout the project.